robryk/parunner/README.md

 There is an [example](https://github.com/robryk/parunner/blob/master/zeus/example.c) provided.
 In order to run it, you should:

 1. Compile it: `make -C zeus example`
 2. Obtain a binary of parunner.
-If you have a Go toolchain installed, you can compile it by doing `go build github.com/robryk/parunner`.
+If you have a Go toolchain installed, you can compile it by doing `go get github.com/robryk/parunner`.
+The binary will then be built and written to `$GOPATH/bin/parunner`.
 There is also a compiled binary for [linux-amd64](https://drone.io/github.com/robryk/parunner/files/parunner) available.
 3. Run `parunner -n=3 -trace_comm -stdout=tagged zeus/example`.
 The output should look like this:
 ```
 robryk@sharya-rana ~/g/s/g/r/parunner> parunner -n=3 -trace_comm -stdout=tagged zeus/example